taowen/tsdb-book/elasticsearch.md

 The actual compression algorithm used in Elasticsearch (lucene is the underlying storage) is very complex and efficient. http://svn.apache.org/repos/asf/lucene/dev/trunk/lucene/core/src/java/org/apache/lucene/util/SparseFixedBitSet.java

 The biggest benefit Elasticsearch can give us is to index a lot of columns separately.
 When doing the query, filters on different columns can be evaluated to bitset and cached efficiently.
 Then the filter result is AND/OR/NOT of the those individual bitset.
+There is no composite index in Elasticsearch, unlike mysql.